Moving Average Forex

 - Smoothed MA – More weight is given to the latest data, it takes into account the price values beyond the time period (their influence is not significant).

-It is quite easy to add this indicator in the MT5 OR MetaTrader 4 chart.
+It is quite easy to add this indicator in our metatrader platforms: the MT5 or the MT4 chart.
 You can do that by selecting “Indicators” – ”Trend” – ”Moving Average” in the “Insert” tab of the upper menu or just by clicking on the relevant icon on the toolbar.

 Adding the MA indicator, step 1